uriartej/Food-For-You/README.md

 start-up application process for the project.
 Then I created RestaurantController to handle HTTP requests and preform CRUD operations on restaurants and menu items.
 The controller methods are @GetMapping, @Post Mapping, @PutMapping, and @DeleteMapping.
 The methods also return HTTP statuses.

+_**Update**_:
+Created a test folder that contains RestaurantControllerTest, RestaurantDatabaseTest, and RestaurantTest java files.
+Each of these folders are for automated testing.
+All test cases passed.
+Incorporated Maven into the project with the dependencies shown above.
+All test cases passed.
+Throughout having test cases passed, I was having trouble having test cases passed through individual methods due to having my test folder labled as a source folder.
+I was able to solve this by focusing my attention to the IDE because it's where my test cases were failing rather than using the terminal using Maven.